This article is about simultaneous submissions. But before I launch into the topic, let me begin with a story . . .

-So how can you change the process and improve your chances of getting your story ideas accepted more quickly?
+How can you improve the chances of getting your story ideas accepted more quickly?

-If you don’t already have a 90% acceptance rate for your story ideas and would like to significantly improve your acceptance rate, this article will tell you how to do it.
+If you don’t already have a 90% acceptance rate for your story ideas and you want to significantly improve your acceptance rate, read on.
+I’ll tell you how to do it.

 Doing simultaneous submissions is as easy as this 3-step process:

 Step 1.
-Create distribution lists for every genre that you write about.
+Create distribution lists for every genre you write about.

-The number of magazines on my various distributions lists ranges from five to seventy five, and includes magazines in England, the U.S., Canada, New Zealand, Australia and South Africa.
+The number of magazines on my various distributions lists ranges from five to seventy five, and includes magazines in the U.K., the U.S., Canada, New Zealand, Australia and South Africa.

 Step 2.
 Create an enticing query letter.

 The query letter is your sales tool.
-You can use the same query letter for every editor on your list for that story idea, making sure to change the salutation and magazine references within the text.
+You can send the same query letter to every editor on your list.
+But make sure to change the salutation and magazine references on each query letter.

 Step 3.
-Send your query letter to every magazine on your list that is a good fit for your story.
+Send your query letter to every magazine on your list that’s a good fit for your story.

-After creating an enticing query letter, I send it out to every editor on that list.
+After creating an enticing query letter, I send it out to every editor on my list if I think their publications are a good fit for my story.
 Then I sit back and wait for an acceptance email.

 This system works nine times out of ten for me.

-Inevitably my story idea—if halfway decent— will resonate enough with an editor somewhere around the world for him or her to accept my story for publication.
+If my story idea is a good one, it will resonate enough with an editor somewhere around the world and my story will be accepted for publication.

-Many of my freelance-writing friends are amazed at the sheer audacity of the simultaneous submissions approach.
+Many of my freelance-writing friends are amazed at the sheer audacity of my simultaneous submissions approach.

-So that brings me to a few ground rules.
-And, I’d like to point out that these are rules, not guidelines.
+Here are a few ground rules.
+And, I want to emphasize these are rules, not guidelines:

 Rule #1.
-Never sell the same article to the same market at the same time.
+Never sell the same article within the same market at the same time.

-When I polled editors, this was by far their greatest fear.
-They do not want to see the same article published in a competing magazine during the same period of time.
+When I polled editors about selling articles to two magazines in the same genre, this was by far their greatest fear.
+They do not want to see the same article published in a competing magazine in the same time period.

-Every freelancer knows this is just not done, but it is the most basic rule to remember.
+Every freelancer should know this is just not done.
+Thus, it’s the most important rule to remember.